Argiolestinae

 Argiolestinae is a subfamily of damselflies.
 They belong to the flatwing damselfly family, Argiolestidae.
-Like their relatives but unlike damselflies of other families, they usually spread their hindwings horizontally when resting.
+Like their relatives but unlike damselflies of other families, they usually spread their wings horizontally when resting.
 It is the largest subfamily in Argiolestidae, making up almost three-quarters of the family's species, found primarily in Australia, New Guinea, and New Caledonia.

 Genera

 The following genera are placed in the Argiolestinae: